 God showed King Nebuchadnezzar that pride was his biggest problem.
-As promised, God revealed to the king how He could help him deal with the sin of pride.
+As promised, by God, He would revealed to him (as God's servant) the method how he could help him deal the sin of pride.

 Amos 3:7-8 Surely the Lord GOD does nothing, unless He reveals His secret to His servants the prophets.
 A lion has roared!
 Who will not fear?
 The Lord GOD has spoken!
 Who can but prophesy?

 Dan 4:24-25 "this is the interpretation, O king, and this is the decree of the Most High, which has come upon my lord the king: They shall drive you from men, your dwelling shall be with the beasts of the field, and they shall make you eat grass like oxen.
 They shall wet you with the dew of heaven, and seven times shall pass over you, till you know that the Most High rules in the kingdom of men, and gives it to whomever He chooses."

 The interpretation of the dream was that King Nebuchadnezzar would become insane and driven out from men to live among the beasts in the field.
 Without any roofing his body would be wet with dew every morning.
 And just like an ox, he would eat grass in the field.
 He lived like an animal for seven years!
 His hair was likened to eagle's feathers and his nails like bird's claws.